 THE VICTORIAN ERA

-Victorian Era is named for the reign of Queen Victoria (1837-1901).
-Known for it's eclecticism, the Victorians took on many
+is named for the reign of Queen Victoria (1837-1901).
+Known for it's eclecticism, the Victorians took on many of the styles

-of the styles from the middle ages including Gothic & Renaissance motifs.
-Iron & steel were also used in jewelry through
+from the middle ages including Gothic & Renaissance motifs.
+Iron & steel were also used in jewelry through out these

-no rules when designing jewelry!
+when designing jewelry!
 Get pieces that appeal to YOU and put them together.
-Our best advise for jewelry making or
+Our best advise for jewelry making or crafting,